hilton/hilton.github.com/blog/_posts/2022-06-21-domain-jokes.md

 In the book [Small Pieces Loosely Joined](https://www.smallpieces.com), David Weinberger offers an insight that hasn’t become less fresh in the twenty years since the book’s publication:

 > In fact, you can look at the Web as consisting of two basic forms of knowledge: the database and the joke. […] Unlike databases, jokes, the other form of knowledge on the web, reveal what you weren’t expecting.
-If they’re predictable, they’re about is funny as a database. […] Jokes are all about context.
+If they’re predictable, they’re about as funny as a database. […] Jokes are all about context.

 Weinberger explains that you can learn a lot about someone’s cultural context by what they find funny.
-The same thing works in niche fields: the ability to appreciate a field’s in jokes depends on domain knowledge or shared professional experience.
+The same thing works in niche fields: the ability to appreciate a field’s in-jokes depends on domain knowledge or shared professional experience.
 Programming jokes work when you know enough to _get_ them.
 And programming culture, more than many others, exists online.